Are you planning a visit to Vancouver Island?

 Ferry Services to and from Vancouver Island

-Whether you are planning on bringing a car, truck, RV, motorcycle, bike, or nothing but a backpack, one of the more popular ways to arrive on Vancouver Island is by ferry.
-While on the ferry, as tempting as it is to catch up on social media, make sure you enjoy the view.
+Whether you come by car, RV, or nothing but a backpack, arriving by ferry is the most popular way to get to Vancouver Island.
+As tempting as it is to catch up on social media during the crossing, make sure you enjoy the view.
 It’s not uncommon to catch a glimpse of whales, dolphins and/or porpoises while on route.

 Ferry Services from Vancouver, BC

 Vessels serving customers on BC Ferries between Vancouver and Vancouver Island offer a wide range of passenger services.
-The mix varies from one ship to the next, but you can typically find the following amenities on your trip across the water.
+Although the mix can vary from one ship to the next, you can typically find the following amenities on your trip across the water.

 - An All Inclusive Buffet (Tsawwassen – Swartz Bay only) offering a wide selection of hot